cockroachdb/docs/v21.1/stream-data-out-of-cockroachdb-using-changefeeds.md

 Changefeeds are supported on [regional by row tables](multiregion-overview.html#regional-by-row-tables).
 When working with changefeeds on regional by row tables, it is necessary to consider the following:

-- Setting a table's locality to [`REGIONAL BY ROW`](set-locality.html#regional-by-row) is equivalent to a schema change as the [`crdb_region` column](set-locality.html#crdb_region) becomes a hidden column for each of the rows in the table and is part of the primary key.
+- Setting a table's locality to [`REGIONAL BY ROW`](set-locality.html#regional-by-row) is equivalent to a [schema change](online-schema-changes.html) as the [`crdb_region` column](set-locality.html#crdb_region) becomes a hidden column for each of the rows in the table and is part of the [primary key](primary-key.html).
 Therefore, when existing tables targeted by changefeeds are made regional by row, it will trigger a backfill of the table through the changefeed.
 (See [Schema changes with a column backfill](stream-data-out-of-cockroachdb-using-changefeeds.html#schema-changes-with-column-backfill) for more details on the effects of schema changes on changefeeds.)

 {{site.data.alerts.callout_info}}
 If the [`schema_change_policy`](create-changefeed.html#options) changefeed option is configured to `stop`, the backfill will cause the changefeed to fail.
 {{site.data.alerts.end}}

 - Setting a table to `REGIONAL BY ROW` will have an impact on the changefeed's output as a result of the schema change.
-The backfill and future updated or inserted rows will emit output that includes the `crdb_region` column as part of the schema.
+The backfill and future updated or inserted rows will emit output that includes the newly added `crdb_region` column as part of the schema.
 Therefore, it is necessary to ensure that programs consuming the changefeed can manage the new format of the primary keys.

-- Changing a row's region will appear as an insert and delete in the emitted changefeed output.
+- [Changing a row's region](set-locality.html#update-a-rows-home-region) will appear as an insert and delete in the emitted changefeed output.
 For example, in the following output in which the region has been updated to `us-east1`, the insert messages are emitted followed by the [delete messages](#delete-messages):

     ~~~
     . . .